argentox/Coursera-MachineLearning-Project/README.md

 ```

 ##Preprocessing
 There are multiple Pre-Processing techniques that can be used to understand the data set.
 Among the techniques we have for consideration I explored **Zero- and Near-Zero Variance Predictors**, **Scaling**, and **Linear Depedencies**.
-Nevertheless, I start by using the 'preProcess' function because it can be used for many operations on predictors.

-##Normalizing

-##Surface Plot
+Nevertheless, if we use **Random Forest** in our model building it will include sufficient subsampling as referenced on page 320 in "http://www.stat.berkeley.edu/~rabbee/s154/ISLR_First_Printing.pdf"

 ##Preparing a Machine Learning Training Model:
 After gainig a better understanding of the variables in the data set, I make a cleaner set of data points to make a prediction model.